-where $\bm{\sigma}_\tau$ and $\bm{\sigma}_{\tilde{\tau}}$ denote the covariance matrices of $\tau$ and $\tilde{\tau}$, respectively.
-The optimization of Eq.~\eqref{fidelity_GS} over $t\in[1-2q_D,1]$ and $\tilde{\tau}\in\mathcal{C}^{(t)}_G$ can be carried out analytically following the technique outlined in Ref.~\cite{classical_simulation_noisy_GBS}.
-Notice that, if $\tau$ is itself $t-$classical, then clearly fidelity is maximised (and equal to one) when $\tilde{\tau}=\tau$, and it is possible to efficiently simulate the sampling task exactly.
-Cumbersome algebra then yields our final sufficient condition for classical simulability of noisy GBS at finite temperature Eq.~\eqref{updated_condition}.
-We observe that in the zero temperature limit $k=1$ we obtain a bound that is more restrictive than that presented in Eq.~\eqref{quesada_bound}.
-Lastly, notice that by fixing $\varepsilon = 0$ (sampling from the exact probability distribution of the noisy experiment), we retrieve the results we obtained in Eq.~\eqref{noisyGBS}.
+In Appendix \ref{appendix:derivation_approximate_bound} we show how to analytically carry out the optimization above, following the techniques outlined in Ref.~\cite{classical_simulation_noisy_GBS}.
+Notice that, if $\tau$ is itself $t-$classical, then clearly fidelity is maximised (and equal to one) for $\tilde{\tau}=\tau$, and it is possible to efficiently simulate the sampling task exactly.
+In general, we obtain

+which we then substitute into Eq.~\eqref{eq:inequality} to retrieve Eq.~\eqref{updated_condition}, i.e. our final sufficient condition for classical simulability of noisy GBS at finite temperature .
+As expected, we observe that in the zero temperature limit $k=1$ we obtain a bound that is more restrictive than that presented in Eq.~\eqref{quesada_bound}.
+Lastly, notice that by fixing $\varepsilon = 0$ (i.e., sampling from the exact probability distribution of the noisy experiment), we retrieve Eq.~\eqref{noisyGBS}.